Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 If you don't know
 ^^^^^^^^^^^^^^^^^

-If you're uncertain whether the test is correct and need a discussion:
+If you're uncertain whether the test case is correct and need a discussion:

 - **Provide the reason** why you don't know and why it needs to be discussed in the task description
 - **Assign the task to the right person** with the knowledge to make this determination, or reassign it to the product owner